Kaaii/ProductivityCoach/README.md

 * [todo]: View the to-do list and deadlines.

+## Work left:
+* Detect when a user goes idle and automatically change the toggle in game_timer to 'free', and back to 'busy' when user goes out of idle while in-game.

+* Prevent user from setting deadlines that are already past.

+* Allow user to not set a deadline (defaults to just being on to-do list)

+* Allow user to add more reminders before a deadline (alert x days before deadline.)

 ## Ideas:
-* Point tracking: Keep track of a users' point gain using this bot, input into [userid]-points.csv to save data.
+* Points system: Keep track of a users' point gain using this bot, input into [userid]-points.csv to save data.
 Data format will be constant appends of date, points gained that day, total points so far.
 User's point gain totals _can not_ go past 0.

 * Productivity timer: times study sessions with breaks, notifies you via messages (does not rely on your current status changes).
 Add command to stop productivity timer.
 For each study session completed, award 10 points.
 For each break, award 2 points.